Your cart is empty.

 As a general rule, one 750mL bottle of wine will yield five, 5-ounce glasses of wine.
 Depending on your occasion and if you are planning to serve other beverages along with wine, you will likely need one bottle per hour for every two guests.
 Add theatre to your white wine service by pouring from large-format bottles.

-Achieving the proper Chardonnay temperature for serving ensures the best possible aromatics in the wine glass without ruining the flavors.
+Achieving the ideal serving temperature for Chardonnay ensures the best possible aromatics in the wine glass and enhances flavor.
 The best temperature for serving Jordan Chardonnay is 53-58 degrees.
-Simply place the wine in the refrigerator or an ice bucket prepared with ice and water for 1-2 hours prior to serving.
+Simply place the wine in the refrigerator or an ice bucket prepared with ice and water for 30 minutes to an hour prior to serving.

 Start with a simple waiter’s corkscrew.
 Cut the foil below the lip of the wine bottle and remove.
 Position the tip of the corkscrew just off center and insert, rotating straight into the cork.
 Continue to twist the screw into the cork until only one curl remains visible.
 Catch the lip of the bottle with the lever arm of the corkscrew and slowly remove the cork.